 Cleaning any oven top can be a chore, and when you have a gas oven, it can be tough to get your head around cleaning all those nooks and crannies.
-The cap on the hob often get coated in splatters of food as well as burnt on mess, so how do you clean it without breaking your hob?
+The caps on the hob often get coated in splatters of food as well as burnt-on messes, so how do you clean it without breaking your hob?

 Of course, make sure your oven is completely switched off before starting to clean.
 Unplug your appliance from the mains and switch off the gas supply where possible.
 Gas can be very dangerous so always be super careful when cleaning any part of your oven and ensure all knobs and dials are set to OFF or zero.

 Cleaning Burnt-On Food